-ParkRose Heights, tucked into the corner made by the conjunction of Hwy I-84 and I-205, is the fastest growing neighborhood in Portland with an 8.5% year-on-year growth spurt.
-It’s forecast to grow another 4.6% this year.
-As people are forced east by rising prices, they are finding more affordable housing here, with the average price currently at $299,000.
+ParkRose Heights, tucked into the corner made by the conjunction of Hwy I-84 and I-205, is a growing neighborhood in Portland with an 1.5% year-on-year growth spurt.
+As people are forced east by rising prices, they are finding more affordable housing here, with the average price currently at $440,897.
 Convenient shopping and dining options are now nearby with the addition of Cascade Station, an expansive shopping area near the airport anchored by IKEA, Target, along with other retailers and restaurants.

 This neighborhood, located in SE Portland, is about 3 miles east of I-205 and borders the city of Gresham to the east and the neighborhoods of Powellhurst-Gilbert and Mill Park to the west.
-Centennial has seen its home values grow 5.9% in the last year and expects another 3.7% uptick in the next year according to Zillow.
+Centennial has a current median home value of $412,049 and has seen its home values grow 3.3% in the last year.
 The area has multiple parks, an active neighborhood association, and very low prices that are attracting first-time home buyers.
 The main shopping district is along Division Street with major retailers including Fred Meyer.
 Access to light rail is just north of the neighborhood along E. Burnside St, making getting into the city easy.

-Lents home values grew at a 4.9% clip last year, and are expected to rise 3.7% this year.
-The neighborhood is in southeast Portland is bordered by highway 26 (SE Powell Bvd.) to the north and SE 82nd to the west.
+Lents home values grew at a 2.3% clip last year.
+The neighborhood is in southeast Portland is bordered by Highway 26 (SE Powell Bvd.) to the north and SE 82nd to the west.
 Highway I-205 bisects north-south through the neighborhood making access easy.
-The average price is still low at $280k.
-A ton of construction is occurring, especially in the area of 92nd and Foster Rd wit the installation of Oliver Station and Lents Commons, mixed unit developments that will feature apartments, retail, and dining.
+The average price is still low at $408,377.
+A ton of construction is occurring, especially in the area of 92nd and Foster Rd with the installation of Oliver Station and Lents Commons, mixed unit developments that will feature apartments, retail, and dining.